robotology/event-driven/documentation/README.md

 ## Hardware

 * Hardware could include sensors (_e.g._ ATIS, event-driven skin, cochlea, or IMU), as well as acquisition boards based on zynq chips (_e.g._ ZCB or z-turn).
-We'll assume the hardware is correctly connected and powered.
-However, you may need to [set-up an sd-card for a ZCB or z-turn.](howtosetupSD.md)
+We'll assume the hardware is correctly connected and powered. :warning: However, if you are truly starting from scratch, you may need to [set-up an sd-card for a ZCB or z-turn](howtosetupSD.md).
+If you just need to connect to your hardware, skip this step.

 * If the system should be already ready-to-go, and you just need the board to start acquisition, you can follow these instructions to [connect to the ZCB or z-turn.](connect_to_zcb.md).